jcuenod/parabible-data-pipeline/en-door43-literal-bible/README.md

 - The ULT has translation notes (see the translation-notes subfolder)
 - At times, the ULT has mappings to the underlying original languages (these mappings are packaged in the .usfm files)

+## Notes on Running

+The importer uses `execSync` to run the `usfm-grammar` node application (using `npx`).
+This was running into "out of memory" issues for me and so I run `npx` with `NODE_OPTIONS="--max-old-space-size=8192"`.
+This may mean that you need to run the script itself with expanded memory constraints.